Japan's PM Suga will not run in party leader election, effectively giving up the premiership - KESQ

 By Emiko Jozuka and Chie Kobayashi, CNN

-Suga’s decision comes less than a year since he assumed the top role, after his predecessor, Shinzo Abe, stepped down due to health issues.
+Suga assumed the top role less than a year ago, after his predecessor, Shinzo Abe, stepped down due to health issues last September.

-By choosing not to stand in the Liberal Democratic Party (LDP) leadership election on 29 September, Suga is opening the race to other candidates.
-Suga’s term as party leader is set to expire on 30 September, 2021.
+His decision not to stand in the LDP leadership election on 29 September, follows a turbulent 11 months in office, during which he saw his support slump as Japan grappled with rising coronavirus infections and a slow vaccine rollout.

 “Today at the board meeting, Prime Minister Suga said he is not running the party leader election since he would like to concentrate on Covid-19 measures,” LDP Secretary General Toshihiro Nikai told reporters Friday.

+The winner of the LDP leadership election is widely expected to become Prime Minister, owing to the party’s majority in the lower house.
+A general election is scheduled to take place later this year.

-Suga made the announcement at an extraordinary board meeting at the party headquarters after 11:30 a.m.
-Japan local time on Friday, Japanese public broadcaster NHK reported.
+The 72-year-old made the announcement at an extraordinary board meeting at the party headquarters after 11:30 a.m. local time on Friday, Japanese public broadcaster NHK reported.

+Suga, who was once known as a successful political operator with a reputation for being able to get things done, was elected LDP leader in September 2020, with about 70% of the votes.

+His appointment was widely seen as an effort within the ruling party to promote an image of stability and continuity between Suga and outgoing leader Abe.
+The two men had worked closely together during Abe’s almost eight years in office, with Suga holding the position of chief cabinet secretary in Abe’s government.

 The-CNN-Wire